staceywhitmore-inl/PidControler/ReadMe.md

 * 12V DC Motor (150 RPM)
 * 12 VDC Power Supply
 * Breadboard and Jumper Wires
-* Various peices from an Erector Set (to mount encoder over encoder wheel)
+* Various peices from an Erector Set &trade; (to mount encoder over encoder wheel)

 Implementation of PID Controller using Arduino to control a geared, 12V DC motor position so like a servo motor, fitted with a single optical encoder.
 Although, the motor can be driven forward or back ward using the *SN754410* H-Bridge IC,